Making the most of your PDR - reviewee (PDF)Career conversations for individuals (PDF)

 Remember that meeting learning and development needs is not only about attending a course.
 There are lots of activities you can do either within or outside the workplace to learn and develop your skills and knowledge.
 Examples include: work shadowing, secondments, serving on committees, coaching, job rotation, project work or volunteering.
 You may find it helpful to look at our developing myself resources.

 Yes.
-Even if your job is fairly repetitive and there’s not a lot you can change, you can still help your manager identify things that could be improved, or at least let them know everything is working well.
+Even if your job is fairly repetitive and there’s not a lot you can change, you can still help your reviewer identify things that could be improved, or at least let them know everything is working well.
 And even if you don’t want promotion, it’s still valuable to discuss what goes well and less well in your job, and hear what the priorities will be for the year ahead.
 You may be close to retirement, in which case looking ahead to how you will be stepping out of your role and into a new future are valuable topics to explore in PDR.

 The PDR annual review meeting should not be used as the main place to address a performance issue.
 Performance concerns should be addressed as and when they arise.
 In PDR you can cover progress made and any work still to be done, but it is not the place to raise an issue of poor performance for the first time or to go over exactly the same ground that has been discussed in another meeting.
 It’s the place to sum up what happened, what was agreed and what else needs to be done, and to identify any further development needed.

 They should be agreed jointly.
 You should take responsibility for thinking of possible objectives, and then forward these suggestions to your manager in advance of the PDR meeting.
-Your manager should ensure that you know what the team and department objectives are, and any likely changes for the team or the department, so these can be taken into account.
+Your reviewer should ensure that you know what the team and department objectives are, and any likely changes for the team or the department, so these can be taken into account.
 The final set of objectives is then discussed and agreed in the PDR meeting.

 Agree new or updated objectives in your regular one to one meetings.
 Make sure you take your PDR objectives with you into every one to one so that you can amend objectives together.
 This will mean you are less likely to get to your next PDR and find that the objectives you agreed last year are not relevant to what you actually did.
 PDR outcomes are only irrelevant if you allow them to be.